 Common ways to use marijuana:

 - Drink – Cannabis can be brewed as a tea.
-This method is popular among those who use for medicinal purposes.

 Mixing marijuana with other drugs is dangerous.
 Using marijuana with muscle relaxants, benzodiazepines, or alcohol can result in central nervous system (CNS) depression.
 The combination of marijuana with certain antidepressants results in a fast heart rate and delirium.
 Marijuana can significantly increase drowsiness when combined with antidepressants or other specific drugs, such as diazepam (Valium), alcohol, and codeine.